vbchekhov/familycoin/README.md

 - record income and expenses in the database 📈📉
 - arrange data by categories 📌
 - show summary reports 📝
+- unloading data in Excel 📊
+- only family transaction 👨‍👩‍👧
 - send notifications to your family about recent transactions 👨‍👩‍👧

 TODO:
 - smart piggy bank 💰
-- unloading data in Excel 📊
-- work with remote databases or storage in Google Sheets 🗄
+- work with remote databases or save in Google Sheets 🗄
 - access for everyone 🥳